How To Set Up a Home Office in 10 Detailed Steps

 Keep decor intentional and minimal.

 A few personal touches improve mood and motivation.
-Too many create distraction.
+Too many create a distraction.

 Bonus: Quick Home Office Setup Checklist